 Yes, the flavor and texture are amazing but wait until you look at the nutritional estimates for this recipe.
 Even with sweetener added, this recipe can be considered low carb/keto because it only has 5g of carbs per serving.
 Here are the nutritional estimates per serving:

 Calories: 61 Fat: 3g Carbs: 5g Fiber: 1g Protein: 4g Net Carbs: 4g

-I love to serve tempeh bacon on my favorite sandwiches, including a vegan BLT (“bacon”, lettuce, and tomato).
-It’s also great served on salads and as a topping for veggie bacon.
+I love to serve tempeh bacon on my favorite sandwiches, soups, and salads.
 Here are some great recipes that can benefit from a generous dose of vegan bacon strips: